A Longer Biography

 In 1952 Vaughan Williams told Ursula that he was writing another Christmas work.
 This was Hodie (This Day), a cantata for soprano, tenor, baritone, chorus and orchestra.
 Ursula assisted the composer with the choice of texts, which included George Herbert and — most memorably — Thomas Hardy’s sublime The Oxen.
 Ursula also contributed to the text, following on from their collaboration, Silence and Music, for the 1953 Garland for the Queen.
 Hodie was dedicated to Herbert Howells and was first performed at the Three Choirs Festival in Worcester on 8 September 1954.
 Howells said: “Nothing has ever touched me more than this dedication.”

 Ralph and Ursula had taken a holiday in Italy in 1953 and decided in 1954 to visit America.
 Vaughan Williams took up a visiting professorship at Cornell University and Keith Falkner, a friend on the faculty at the University, arranged for him to undertake a lecture tour across America.
-Just before leaving America, Vaughan Williams received the Howland Prize and Medal at New Haven University.
+Just before leaving America, Vaughan Williams received the Howland Prize and Medal at Yale University.
 He was only the third composer to receive this award, following Holst in 1925 and Hindemith in 1940.

 Vaughan Williams began his Eighth Symphony in 1953 and finished it in 1955.
 It was first performed on 2 May 1956 by Sir John Barbirolli, the work’s dedicatee, and the Halllé Orchestra.
 The symphony has a concentrated energy which shows the eighty-one year-old continuing to experiment both structurally and in terms of orchestral sonorities, in particular using a large supply of extra percussion including, as he put it, “all the ‘phones and ‘spiels known to the composer.”
 In its lightness of mood this, the shortest of the symphonies, links with the Romance for Harmonica (1952) and the Tuba Concerto (1954).
 The symphony has an American extroversion reflecting, perhaps, the composer’s recent visit to the USA.